A Road Less Travelled

 Continue to the Georgia/Azerbaijan border crossing and checkpoint.
 Following visa and passport formalities, drive to Sheki in Azerbaijan.
 Sheki, once a famous city of craftsmen and merchants, is located in a picturesque mountain setting.

 This morning, visit the 18th century Persian-style Summer Palace of the Sheki Khans, renowned for its colourful frescoes, stained glass and mosaic tiles.
-Following a short visit to an old caravanserai (now a hotel) and to the bustling local Sheki market, travel through the Muganly Mountain Pass to Shamakhi, an old royal seat and one of the key towns on the Silk Road through the Caucasus.
+Then, travel through the Muganly Mountain Pass to Shamakhi, an old royal seat and one of the key towns on the Silk Road through the Caucasus.
 See the recently rebuilt Friday Mosque – originally built in the 8th century – and a group of 19th century Islamic tomb towers, set amidst a field of much older gravestones.

 Following a morning talk, drive to the Gobustan Rock Art Cultural Landscape – a UNESCO World Heritage Site.
 View the excellent museum and the vast collection of prehistoric petroglyphs in situ, dating from 10,000 BCE.